PeterWangIntel/crosswalk-website/Rebasing-Strategy.md

 The update will happen every week and every six weeks a major version will hit the beta channel which will be the time a potential rebase work will happen as we need to rebase our patches on top of Chromium.

 Every DEPS major roll (the 6 weeks one) will be announced on the dev mailing list so that people will be aware of the upcoming changes.
-How often Crosswalk will be released is yet to be determined; right now we aim towards a 1.0 release.
+Crosswalk is released more or less every 12 weeks.

 ## Releasing Crosswalk
 * Branch the Crosswalk source code into a release branch inside the Crosswalk repository (e.g. v1.0)